Tongliao: History

 Human settlement in Tongliao and the surrounding Khorchin area dates from at least 1000 BC.
 The Donghu people, a tribe who spoke a proto-Mongolian language, settled in today's Tongliao area, north of Yan during the Warring States period. their culture was associated with the Upper Xiajiadian culture, characterized by the practice of agriculture and animal husbandry supplemented by handicrafts and bronze art.
 Later, the Tongliao area was controlled by Xiongnu, Xianbei, and Khitan tribes.

-After the Mongolian Khanate had established the Yuan Dynasty in Chinese territory, Tongliao was put under the jurisdiction of Liaoyang province, whose provincial capital was in today's Liaoning Province.
-In the early Qing period, Khorchin, Dörbod, Jalaid and Gorlos tribes met in Jirem to establish an alliance, and the Jirem League was founded in 1636 to administer Khorchin territory.
+After the Mongolian Khanate ovcupird the area, Tongliao was put under the jurisdiction of Liaoyang province, whose provincial capital was in today's Liaoning Province.
+In the early 1617, Khorchin, Dörbod, Jalaid and Gorlos tribes met in Jirem to establish an alliance, and the Jirem League was founded in 1636 to administer Khorchin territory.
 The Jirem League had jurisdiction over six Khorchin banners, two Gorlos banners, one Dorbod banner and one Jalaid banner.
 During the Republican period, the Jirem League and the surrounding Khorchin area was controlled by the Fengtian and Liaoning provinces.

 In 1918, Tongliao County was first established under the administration of the Jirem League and Fengtian province.
-After the Japanese Kwantung Army invaded Manchuria in 1931, a Japanese-controlled puppet state Manchukuo was established in Hsinking, 280 kilometers away from today's Tongliao urban area.
-The Manchukuo government set up Xing'an Province and soon divided it into four parts, in order to govern the western part of former Heilongjiang, Jilin and Fengtian provinces.
+After the Japanese invaded northern China in 1931, the Japanese attacked Tongliao urban area and soon divided it into four parts, in order to govern the western part of former Heilongjiang, Jilin and Fengtian provinces.
 These Xing'an provinces roughly overlap today's eastern part of Inner Mongolia, including today's Hulunbuir League, Xingan League, Chifeng and Tongliao.
-After the dissolution of the Manchukuo state, the Jirem League was governed by Liaoning and Liaobei provinces until Ulanhu established Inner Mongolia in Ulanhot, governing eastern Mongolian areas including the Hulunbuir, Jirem and Ju'ud leagues.
+After the dissolution of the Manchukuo state, the Jirem League was governed by Liaoning and Liaobei provinces until Ulanhu established Inner Mongolia in Ulanhot, governing eastern Mongolian areas including the Hulunbuir, Jirem and Ju Ud leagues.
 After 1969, the Jirem League was put under the administration of Jilin province administration for 10 years until 1979.
 In 1999, the Jirem League became defunct and changed its name to Tongliao city, which was set up a prefecture-level city.

 In 1924, Oomoto leader Onisaburo Deguchi, Aikido founder Morihei Ueshiba, and Lu Zhankui were arrested by Chinese authorities in Tongliao.
 Lu and his men were executed by firing squad, but Deguchi and Ueshiba were released into the customer of the Japanese consul.